 What Is Imputed Interest?

-The imputed interest rate is the rate the IRS assigns to a loan with a significantly below market rate.
+Imputed interest is the rate the IRS assigns to a loan with a significantly below-market rate.
 Even when no actual interest has been charged, the IRS uses the imputed rate of interest to tax the amount as if it was paid.

 How Does Imputed Interest Work?

-For example, a parent might loan their daughter $100,000 with no interest.
-The IRS would compare the interest rate paid to the short term federal interest rate.
+For example, parents might loan their daughter $100,000 with no interest.
+The IRS would compare the interest rate paid to the short-term federal interest rate.
 The federal interest rate is a minimal threshold level the IRS expects short-term loans to carry.
-It is based on tables published by the IRS, which are updated monthly.
+It’s based on tables published by the IRS, which are updated monthly.

-The short-term federal interest rate currently hovers around 2.3 percent annually.
-The revenue service would determine that the proper amount of interest paid would be $2,300 ($100,000 x 2.3 percent) annually.
+As of September 2020, the short-term federal interest rate hovers around 0.14% annually.
+The revenue service would determine that the proper amount of interest paid would be $1,400 ($100,000 x 0.14%) annually.
 Even though no interest was paid, the parents would be responsible for declaring the imputed rate and paying taxes on it.

 When Are You Responsible for Imputed Interest?

-Owners of privately held companies may loan money to their companies.
-This is particularly common in the start-up phase.
-The IRS will review these transactions closely.
-They want to make sure these are actual loans and not just a way to provide compensation, dividends or equity contributions.
-Shortfalls may be funded by the owner’s personal funds rather than taking out a loan from a financial institution.
+Owners of privately held companies might loan money to their companies; this is particularly common in the startup phase.
+Shortfalls might be funded by the owner’s personal funds rather than taking out a loan from a financial institution.
 These are usually recorded as liabilities on the company balance sheet.
+The IRS will review these transactions closely to ensure these are actual loans and not just a way to provide compensation, dividends or equity contributions.

-When businesses have profits available, they may decide to loan money to shareholders.
+When businesses have profits available, they might decide to loan money to shareholders.
 They are usually recorded as an asset on the company balance sheet.
 If the loans are at below-market interest, the IRS might classify them as compensation, equity transactions or dividends.
-If business loans are more than $10,000 to any shareholder, you will be required to charge what the IRS determines as a fair market rate.
-If you do not, the shareholders will be subject to the imputed interest rules.
+If business loans are more than $10,000 to any shareholder, you’re required to charge what the IRS determines as a fair market rate.
+If you don’t, the shareholders will be subject to the imputed interest rules.

 The IRS also uses imputed interest rates to determine if payments need to be made on zero-interest bonds.
-For example, zero-coupon bonds are sold at a less than face value and mature at par value.
-An $800 zero-coupon bond that will pay out $1,000 when it matures in ten years means recipients will have to pay taxes on the $200 gain.
-With an imputed interest of 2.26% annually, $18 would be taxed in the first year, with the amount added to subsequent years as a base.
-While zero-coupon bonds don’t pay interest, the IRS requires holders to report this imputed rate and pay taxes on it.
+For example, zero-coupon bonds are sold at less than face value and mature at par value.
+An $800 zero-coupon bond that will pay out $1,000 when it matures in 10 years means recipients will have to pay taxes on the $200 gain.

 Why Was Imputed Interest Developed?

 They developed the concept to collect taxes on this imputed income.
-It was also implemented in order to stop money-laundering through no-interest loans.
+It was also implemented to stop money-laundering through no-interest loans.

 What Kinds of Loans Have Imputed Interest?